metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 #### feature.network.incoming.ignore_ports {#feature-network-incoming-ignore_ports}

-Ports to ignore when mirroring/stealing traffic.
-Useful if you want specific ports to be used locally only.
+Ports to ignore when mirroring/stealing traffic, these ports will remain local.

+Can be especially useful when [`feature.network.incoming.mode`](#feature-network-incoming-mode) is set to `"stealer"`, and you want to avoid redirecting traffic from some ports (for example, traffic from a health probe, or other heartbeat-like traffic).

 ### feature.network.outgoing {#feature-network-outgoing}